ZtModArchive/Castor/README.md

 * `castor version`

 # Installation
-Build the solution via `dotnet build`.
+Build the solution via `dotnet release`, or get it from the Github releases.